manudelu/SCPG_Bioinspired_Quadruped_Robot_Control/Learning/README.md

 Biblioagraphy
 -----------------

-A. Lele, Y. Fang, J. Ting and A. Raychowdhury, "An End-to-End Spiking Neural Network Platform for Edge Robotics: From Event-Cameras to Central Pattern Generation," in IEEE Transactions on Cognitive and Developmental Systems, vol. 14, no. 3, pp. 1092-1103, Sept.
+* A. Lele, Y. Fang, J. Ting and A. Raychowdhury, "An End-to-End Spiking Neural Network Platform for Edge Robotics: From Event-Cameras to Central Pattern Generation," in IEEE Transactions on Cognitive and Developmental Systems, vol. 14, no. 3, pp. 1092-1103, Sept.
 2022, doi: 10.1109/TCDS.2021.3097675.
+* Baruzzi V, Lodi M, Storace M, Shilnikov A. Towards more biologically plausible central-pattern-generator models.
+Phys Rev E. 2021 Dec;104(6-1):064405. doi: 10.1103/PhysRevE.104.064405.
+PMID: 35030894.